WCTO: History

-96.1 became Cat Country WCTO and played a country music format.
+The 96.1 facility became Cat Country WCTO and played a country music format.
 As a country music station, the station achieves some very high ratings.
 It has a live air staff almost full-time and focuses on country hits of the 1980s, 1990s and current music.
 Citadel merged with Cumulus Media on September 16, 2011.

 Jingles and sweepers

 From the beginning of 2000, WCTO used Reelworld custom packages, and continues to do so.
 Starting on May 17, 2009, the station dropped all RW packages minus their 06 package, and started to broadcast a brand new jingle service at that time, Reelworld One Country.
 Since January 1, 2011, the station uses the entire back service which includes the entire back catalog.

 Sweeper wise, the station started to use John Willyard with a little help from the late Billy Moore for the launch in 1997, and still uses him to this day.